-The Pashayi converted to Islam in the late sixteenth century.
-They are Sunni Muslims of the Hanafite sect.
-Many Pashayi have some folk Islamic practices, and it is not uncommon for Pashayi men to leave their communities to study under Pakistani or Afghani holy men.
-Shrines dedicated to saints are found throughout their areas.
+The Pashayi converted to Sunni Islam in the late sixteenth century.
+Many Pashayi have maintained some Folk Islamic practices, and it is not uncommon for Pashayi men to leave their communities to study under Pakistani or Afghani holy men.
+There are shrines dedicated to saints throughout their areas.
 There are few, if any, known believers or churches among them.
 There are Christian audio recordings in this language.

 Although the physical needs of the Pashayi are staggering, they pale in comparison to their spiritual needs.
-There are no known Christians among the Pashayi or the Southwestern Pashayi.
-Few Christian resources are available in their languages, and no Christian missions agencies are permitted to enter Afghanistan, except as relief workers.
+There are no known Christ followers among the Pashayi or the Southwestern Pashayi.
+Few Christian resources are available in their languages, and no mission agencies are permitted to enter Afghanistan except as relief workers.

 |Global Prayer Digest: 2012-11-16|

 |People Name in Country||Pashayi, Southwest|